udaykiranreddymulpuri/CSYE6200-Object-Oriented-Design-Maven-Template/README.md

 - Intellij - <https://www.jetbrains.com/help/idea/code-style-java.html>
 - VSCode - <https://code.visualstudio.com/docs/java/java-linting>

-### Instructions
+### SetUp Instructions
 1. Please clone the repository on your local system
-2. Add your assignment to the base repository with the src folder on the base path
+2. For Eclipse Import the project as Existing Maven Project, For IntelliJ you can directlty open it using 'Get from VCS'.
 4. All code should be pushed to the main branch
 3. Ensure the GitHub actions are successful post push